-Equity Life was established by an industry insider with years of experience dealing with life settlements.
-After working with several companies, he devised a revolutionary way to restructure the investment to offer more protection, lower costs, and potentially higher returns.
+Life Asset was established by a team of professionals with decades of combined experience dealing with life settlements.
+After working with several companies, they devised a revolutionary way to restructure the investment to offer more protection, lower costs, and potentially higher returns.
+Key

-This brochure is intended for accredited investors who have the financial means, experience, and knowledge to make investments into complex and illiquid financial products.
+^{}This brochure is intended for accredited investors who have the financial means, experience, and knowledge to make investments into complex and illiquid financial products.
 It is intended for educational purposes only and should not be construed as investment or financial advice.